Cottrell to be confirmed Archbishop of York virtually in July

 Griffiths sentence appeal dismissed

-THREE judges at Portsmouth Crown Court have dismissed an appeal by Meirion Griffiths, a former Rector of St Pancras’s, Chichester, against his eight-year prison sentence for multiple offences of indecent assault.
-In January, he was convicted of sexually assaulting two women in the 1970s and ’80s (News, 19 January).
+THREE judges at the Court of Appeal, in London, have dismissed an appeal by Meirion Griffiths, a former Rector of St Pancras’s, Chichester, against his eight-year prison sentence for multiple offences of indecent assault.
+In January, he was convicted of sexually assaulting two women in the 1970s and ’80s (News, 17 January).
 One of the women, Julie Macfarlane, who has waived her right to anonymity, told the BBC that she was “delighted and relieved that justice has been done” and hoped that the failed appeal would “encourage other victims and survivors to come forward”.

 Heritage Fund increases Covid-19 grants